ddhp/react-isomorphic-boilerplate/README.md

 ### Style
-- [reset.css](https://www.npmjs.com/package/reset-css) reseting default style imported in [global.scss](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/client/global.scss).
+- [reset.css](https://www.npmjs.com/package/reset-css) resets default style and is imported in [global.scss](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/client/global.scss).
 - import `global.scss` in your entry component, or define your own styles for specific entry then import them.
 - `style.scss` in containers folder only set styles for react component in the folder of same level, and starts with most root class name of that component. (see [src/containers/Home/style.scss](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/containers/Home/style.scss))